Troye Sivan: Music

 On 1 April 2020, Sivan released "Take Yourself Home", his first single from his fifth EP In a Dream.
 Sivan worked with freelance artists in need of work during the COVID-19 pandemic to create the visual art for his single.
 The artists, who Sivan met on Instagram, also designed t-shirts for the single, and all net proceeds were donated to the WHO COVID-19 Solidarity Response Fund and Spotify's COVID-19 Music Relief Project.
 On 15 July, Sivan released the single "Easy" and announced the release of the concept EP In a Dream.
 The EP was released on 21 August 2020.
-In June 2021, he performed songs from the EP for Grubhub's virtual concert series Sound Bites.
-For every comment on the livestream, Grubhub donated $10 to support the NGLCC's efforts in assisting LGBT-owned restaurants during the COVID-19 pandemic.
+In June 2021, he performed songs from the EP for Grubhub's virtual concert series Sound Bites, in support of the NGLCC's efforts in assisting LGBT-owned restaurants during the COVID-19 pandemic.
 On 16 April 2021, his collaboration "You" with Regard and Tate McRae was released.
-The song topped the Hot Dance Electronic Songs Chart for eight weeks.
-On 27 August, Sivan announced his single "Angel Baby", which was released on 10 September.
-It reached the top 5 in several countries in Southeast Asia.
+The song topped Billboard's Dance/Electronic Songs chart for eight weeks.
+Sivan's single "Angel Baby" was released on 10 September.
+After becoming viral in Southeast Asia, it reached the top 5 in several countries.
+In February 2022, two original songs Sivan had written for the film Three Months were released.
+In December 2022, he released a collaboration with PNAU titled "You Know What I Need".

-On 2 February 2022, it was announced that Sivan had written two original songs for the upcoming film Three Months, which was scheduled for release on 23 February.
-On 18 February 2022, Sivan announced that in Three Months, he would portray Caleb, a 17-year-old infected with HIV following a one-night fling on the eve of his high school graduation.
-The film explores the ongoing stigma that HIV-positive persons experience.